 Below: All buildings are air-conditioned.
 I entered my hotel room, and it was stunningly cold.
 I put the air-conditioner up to the 27C (it was on 18C originally), and after a few hours the temperature was halfway OK.
-On the other hand, as I walked out of the hotel lobby, the heat and humidity hit like a hammer, it felt like 50C.
-That was only on the first day, the following day was much better.
+On the other hand, as I walked out of the hotel lobby, the heat and humidity hit me like a hammer, it felt like 50C.
+That was only on the first day, the following day was a bit better.
 Or did I get used to it?
 In any case, I wondered what the high of summer would be like.
 Locals said that depending on the time of year, a hot and very dusty wind blows from Africa, the Khamsin, which can cause a sense of nausia.

 Taken together: an intriguing country.
 I was glad that I visited for work, as I am not sure what sites a tourist would want to visit.
 Qatar is a desert country, with not much to see.
 A newly built island of high rises and businesses in the middle of nowhere.
 Anything old is replaced.